 What happens?
 The teams go their separate ways with the ingredient and do what they believe is best.
 Sales decides to make rice pudding, marketing decides they want to make a stir-fry, and customer service comes up with a frittata.

 The same ingredient is going in but the results are vastly different.
 When it’s time for your teams to mix their results together, you’re going to get a very unappetizing meal.

 But it doesn’t have to be this way.
 In this case, communication—and, most importantly, collaboration—between your teams is key.
 Studies show that high performing sales teams are 57% more likely to come from companies where sales and marketing are aligned.

 But it shouldn’t stop there.
 Your customer service team has a trove of valuable information about your customers in their encyclopedic minds that should be put to good use.

 One solution to align your teams is to centralize your data.
-Jeremy Marsan from agrees saying, “With Zoho in particular, you can automatically log all emails and phone calls you have with customers.
+Jeremy Marsan from Fit Small Business agrees saying, “With Zoho in particular, you can automatically log all emails and phone calls you have with customers.
 Then, if somebody from another department needs to double-check the order, they can simply search the customer’s name and literally find everything they need.
 Service agents, likewise, can quickly find purchase history and other important details about their clients.”